 -

-Endor Details: Shows affected call paths and file paths to help identify where the vulnerable code is used and how it may be triggered in the project
+Endor Details: Shows affected call paths and file paths to help identify where the vulnerable code runs and what can trigger it in the project

 -